Taxation12 min read

 • The government pension portion: taxable only in France (Article 19)

-• The private pension portion: taxable only in Thailand (Article 18)
+• The private pension portion: also taxable in France (Article 18, atypical taxation at source)

 Article 22: Other Income